All Episodes

 The big news is the unemployment number.

-Whatever the number is, and whatever the unemployment rate is, that's the big news.
+Whatever the number is and whatever the unemployment rate is, that's the big news.

 And Obama just had a press conference.

-And let's let's go through the state-controlled media and the way they report this, even though it's predictable.
+And let's go through the state-controlled media and the way they report this, even though it's predictable.

-First up from uh the Associated Press.
+First up from the Associated Press.

-Then you go to the Fed chairman, it ain't that good.
+Then you go to the Fed chairman.

 So what is the truth about that?